Solar Energy Equipment

 Emergency Disconnect: Every solar system has a clearly labeled external on/off switch for safety purposes.
 Depending on various factors and codes, the disconnect is either a stand-alone unit or it is integrated into the inverter box.

-Conduit: Conduit contains the wiring to bring power from solar into the buidling.
+Conduit: Conduit covers and protects the wires carrying power from solar into the building.

 Pictured here are the Utility Net Meter (top left), Production Meter which measures all the solar electricity produced, and a Solar Edge Inverter.
 All equipment is usually surface mounted on the exterior of the building near where the existing utility meter is located.